arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.24.16
+Merino is a type of sheep that was probably first bred in North Africa, and whose wool is nice and soft.
+Hence, "merino wool."

 ### 03.23.16
 The speedometers in cars have km/h as well as mph.
 Useful to avoid constantly multiplying numbers by .62.
 I feel like this is something I have known, but not